 - Separate bank account required

-- Sharing unavailable in some states (Illinois, New York, Pennsylvania, Vermont, and Washington)
+- Sharing unavailable in some states (Pennsylvania, Vermont, California, New Mexico, and Washington)

 Membership requirements

-- Members must agree to the Ethical Beliefs and Principles set forth in the guidelines
+- Members must agree to the Ethical Beliefs and Principles set forth in the membership guidelines

 Pros